 The place is well worth a long visit and still has the feel of a family home.

 The herb garden and a vineyard close to the walls adds to this feel, as does the children’s play area.
-It is said to have taken 18 years to build and cost £12,000 which was an enormous sum of money in those days.
+It is said to have taken 18 years to build and cost £12,000 which was an enormous sum of money

 The castle has played a prominent role in British history because it was here that Mary Queen of Scots was imprisoned between July 1658 and January 1659.